naomilee-wr/VHProcesses/docs/_sources/ProcessesProcedures/Operations/DefectManagement/DefectPublicationPolicy.rst.txt

 **Notes**
 ~~~~~~~~~~
 #.
-Development defects fixed prior to release are not published because they never appear in a released product.
+Defects found and fixed in the same release are not published because they never appear in a released product.
 #.
 Customer-reported defects are prepared for publication by the Customer Support Engineer submitting the defect.
-Defects found by engineering are prepared for publication by the Technical Lead.
+Defects found by engineering are prepared for publication by the Technical Lead. <Doina to confirm>
 #.
-Defect "Open" state definition: "Engineering acknowledges that the Symptom Details provided constitute a product defect.
+Defect "Open" state definition: The defect "Open" state infers that the Symptom Details provided constitute a product defect.

-   **Note:** The ability to reproduce the defect is not required: difficult-to-reproduce symptoms should be Opened.

-   - An acknowledgment is not a commitment to fix the problem - it is simply feedback to the submitter that [engineering agrees] that [the symptom] described reflects a defect.

 #.
 Customer Support may request a defect to be published.